 Running the Steam Fair wasn’t something Martin had envisaged doing when he was growing up.
 “I left school in 1982 and went to work for Dorset County Council in their offices for about eight years.
 In 1990, with the show getting noticeably bigger, Dad needed more admin help.
 I didn’t fancy staying at County Hall for 40 years, so I packed the job in and went full time with the show and I have to say I’ve enjoyed it.
 I try to run it the old way, like Dad did, very informally, although you do have to be very business minded these days and there is alot more regulation and Health and Safety to worry about and a lot more dealings with the authorities.
 It’s sad, but I think a lot of shows will go under because of all this red tape.
 Organisers simply don’t need all the extra hassle and with costs shooting up – ours have gone up by £100,000 a year over the last 7/8 years – for some it simply won’t be worth their while carrying on”.

 The show, which this year will cost around £3 million to stage, couldn’t run without its section leaders, site managers and an army of helpers, all of whom do a brilliant job.
 In total there are about 300 people working at the event including the casual labour that collects litter and man campsites etc.“It gets crazy at times” Martin says, “especially in the spring and summer months when we are flat out in the office with admin work but we all enjoy it and its wonderful to see the fruits of our labour when the show opens on that first day each year”.
 Martin definitely intends to keep running the show in the way that his father did, but is the show’s long-term future safe?
-Martin has three children, Robert (24) who is already a Director, Tom (21) who is a Site Manager and Holly (20) who is the show’s Public Advance Booking Manager.
+Martin has three children, Robert (25) & Tom (22) who are already a Directors and Site Managers and Holly (21) who is the show’s Public Advance Booking Manager.
 “They’re all into it” Martin says.
 Just like that small boy in the late 1960s when it all began, it is quite possible this new generation of young Olivers might just be ‘taking it all in’ ready for the call to family duty.